ugr-sail/sinergym/docs/source/pages/usage-example.rst

 The action taken at each step is randomly chosen from its action space defined under the Gymnasium standard.
 When we have finished displaying the results on the screen and the episode is finished, we close the environment with `env.close()`.

-.. note:: This is the simplest usage example.
+.. important:: This is the simplest usage example.
 More functionality examples are shown in **Examples** section.